thunlp/stuffed-mamba/README.md

 - The checkpoints of Mamba-2 trained on longer sequences will be released soon.
 - Add code for the experiments with Mamba-1, HGRN-2.
 - Add code for training Mamba-2.
+- Add the implementation of the training-free SC mitigation methods.

 ## Acknowledgements